 Used by countless artists over the years, Open E is an excellent tuning that allows guitarists to approach their instruments with fresh shapes and sounds.
 In this installment of the Alternate Tunings for the Creative Guitarist series, students will explore Open E, through videos, activities, assets, and discussions.

-Additionally, this course features a transcription of the Allman Brothers' classic guitar piece, "Little Martha," along with a performance by LA musician, Elyadeen Anbar.
+Additionally, this free course features a transcription of the Allman Brothers' classic guitar piece, "Little Martha," along with a performance by LA musician, Elyadeen Anbar.